cailmaminiaina/AI-ChatBot-for-Companies/README.md

 ![Status](https://img.shields.io/badge/status-running-brightgreen?style=for-the-badge)

 This project is an AI chatbot designed to enhance customer service for companies on Messenger, using the Ampalibe framework.
-It integrates OpenAI's API to support interactions, provide answers, and offer helpful information to customers.
+It integrates unofficial OpenAI's API (Open Source) to support interactions, provide answers, and offer helpful information to customers.

 ![Status](https://img.shields.io/badge/FEATURES-red?style=for-the-badge)